 Being able to climb across the United States has already been an experience we will never forget.
 Getting from California to Texas to Alabama (…and so on…) has also been memorable, but more of a memorable headache.
-The logistics of planning a road trip from state to state can get overwhelming.
+The logistics of planning a road trip from state to state can get overwhelming, this is one of the reason we recommend to check these guys out so you can get perfect vehicles.
 We’re hoping to ease this pain with the tips and helpful websites we’ve accumulated on our travels.
 We’ll continue to update this post as new tips ‘n’ tidbits come up!

 1. Get a smart phone.
 To be more specific, get a Verizon smart phone.
 In our experience, Verizon has the best service across the United States.
 This is important because if you don’t have service, you won’t have access to the internet so your smart phone is essentially useless (except for possibly chucking at your travel partner when you get into a tiff).
 This will cost you about $50 more per month than a regular phone, depending on what type of data plan you go with, but it’s worth it.
 My Samsung Galaxy has been our lifeline.
 You can certainly go without it, but this allows us to plan as little as possible.
 UPDATE: I wrote this post before we arrived in New Paltz, NY.
 Verizon and New Paltz do not get along.
 Apparently, Sprint and AT&T are the carriers to have here.
 Everywhere else though, Verizon.
 I swear.
 This brings up a very important point: do not EVER plan on relying solely on your cell phone.
 Even in our technologically obsessed society, many climbing destinations are still somewhat remote, which means you will not have cell reception.

 – Download Google Maps, if your phone doesn’t come with it already.
 It is the best application to map your route from place to place.
 Also a quick and easy way to search for amenities nearby, such as a coffee shop or a grocery store.